Nonlocal multi-trace sources and bulk entanglement in holographic conformal field theories: CFT entanglement entropy and the quantum RT formula

 \subsubsection{Direct argument for the equality of relative entropies}

-In this subsection, we argue directly that for holographic CFT states defined via the Euclidean path integral with general sources, there is a corresponding state in the associated gravitational theory for which the relation $RE=0$ holds, i.e.~for which the CFT relative entropy for a ball-shaped region (relative to its vacuum entropy) is equal to the bulk relative entropy for the fields contained by the quantum extremal surface.
+In this subsection, we argue directly that for holographic CFT states defined via the Euclidean path integral with general perturbative sources, there is a corresponding state in the associated gravitational theory for which the relation $RE=0$ holds, i.e.~for which the CFT relative entropy for a ball-shaped region (relative to its vacuum entropy) is equal to the bulk relative entropy for the fields contained by the quantum extremal surface.
+In our perturbative framework expectation values in the multi-trace states are linear combinations of vacuum correlators.
+After defining the bulk state appropriately, the statement $RE=0$ thus reduces to an application of the standard extrapolate dictionary of AdS/CFT in the vacuum state, which we will assume holds true.

 For any set of sources $\{\source[n]\}$ in the CFT, we can define a bulk quantum state via a Euclidean path integral in the bulk quantum theory (to the extent that such a path integral is well-defined).
 We insert sources in this path integral that are closely related to those of the CFT.
 In particular, for any CFT source, we insert a corresponding source in the bulk path integral whose support in the radial direction is localized near the asymptotic AdS boundary and whose dependence on the remaining coordinates matches that of the CFT sources.